Software Testing Life Cycle

 Requirement (SRS Review/Analysis)

-A software requirements specification (SRS) is a document that contains complete description about how the system is expected to perform.
-After completing, it is signed off at the end of requirements.
+A software requirements specification (SRS) is a document that contains a complete description of how the system is expected to perform.
+After completing, it is signed off at the end of the requirements.
 SRS review is nothing but going through the functional requirements specification document and trying to understand what the target application is going to be like.

 - We cannot gather all information at one time

 - Sometimes the speed of discussion would be too fast or too slow to understand

 - We should pay attention and listen carefully

 - Keep note book or laptop for writing notes

 - Draw diagram or rough block code for better understanding and for reference

 It’s a document developed by the test manager.
 It is a set of ideas that guide and is created to inform all the managers, testers, developers about the testing process.